TheImagingSource/tiscamera/doc/pages/gobject-introspection.rst

 for the current format.
 This typically happens when switching between bayer and other formats.

-Adding additional directories to the search path
+Adding Additional Directories to the Search Path
 ================================================

 To index additional directories set the environment variable `GI_TYPELIB_PATH`.